+- 8.6 The written representations from management are expected to be consistent with the auditor's report(s).
 If a representation is contradicted by other audit evidence, the auditor will investigate the circumstances and consider the reliability of the representation.
 Based on the circumstances, the auditor will then consider whether it is appropriate to rely on other management representations.
-See AU-C 580 paragraphs .22 to .24.

-8.7 For significant entities, notification must be sent by management to OMB, Fiscal Service, Main Treasury, and GAO whether there are "no changes" or "changes" due to subsequent changes to the written representations from management or subsequent events affecting the agency financial statements that have arisen after the written representations from management and financial statements have been submitted and before the date of the CFS auditor's report on the FR.
-See A-136, Section IV.5, Written Representation from Management.
+See AU-C 580 paragraphs .22 to .24. - 8.7 For significant entities, notification must be sent by management to OMB, Fiscal Service, Main Treasury, and GAO whether there are "no changes" or "changes" due to subsequent changes to the written representations from management or subsequent events affecting the agency financial statements that have arisen after the written representations from management and financial statements have been submitted and before the date of the CFS auditor's report on the FR.
+See A-136, Sections IV.5 and IV.6.

-SECTION 9: LEGAL REPRESENTATION LETTERS AND MANAGEMENT SCHEDULES
+SECTION 9: LEGAL COUNSEL RESPONSES AND MANAGEMENT SCHEDULES

 - 9.1 In accordance with AU-C 501, Audit Evidence Specific Considerations for Selected Items, the auditor will seek direct communication with the entity's internal or external (e.g., Department of Justice) counsel18 via a letter of inquiry prepared by management to those lawyers with whom management consulted concerning litigation, claims, and assessments.19 Responses to the inquiry will require management, working with internal counsel, to consult external counsel where lead representation was provided by external counsel.
-(See the GAO/CIGIE FAM Section 1002B, Example Legal Letter Request, to include requirements related to AU-C 501, for an illustrative letter of inquiry from entity management to legal counsel.)
+(See the GAO/CIGIE FAM Section 1002B, Example Legal Counsel Request, to include requirements related to AU-C 501, for an illustrative letter of inquiry from entity management to legal counsel.)
 Management should document in a schedule how the information contained in the legal counsel's response(s) was considered in preparing the financial statements.
 (See Paragraph 9.3.) - 9.2 Legal counsel will consider the guidance contained in the American Bar Association's Statement of Policy Regarding Lawyers' Responses to Auditors' Request for Information (December 1975) in preparing their responses.
-(Refer to the Department of Justice website for guidance preparing a legal letter, Documents and Forms (justice.gov) and see the GAO/CIGIE FAM Section 1002C, Example Legal Representation Letter, for an illustrative response letter from legal counsel to the auditor.) - 9.3 To satisfy management's responsibilities under SFFAS No. 5, Accounting for Liabilities of the Federal Government, as amended, related to contingent liabilities arising from litigation, and to facilitate the audit thereof, the CFO must prepare a schedule to document how the information contained in the legal counsel's response was considered in preparing the financial statements.
-(See the GAO/CIGIE FAM Section 1002D, Example Management Summary Schedule, and the management schedule referenced in the TFM 2-4700, Section 4707.10, for the format to be used for the management schedule.) - 9.4 The timing of legal letter requests, responses, and related management's schedules must be coordinated between entity legal counsel, entity management, and the auditor.
-Legal counsel should specify the effective date of the legal representation response.
-The management schedule should be provided as soon as practical after the legal letter response is provided to the auditor.
+(Refer to the Department of Justice website for guidance preparing a legal counsel response, Documents and Forms (justice.gov) and see the GAO/CIGIE FAM Section 1002C, Example Legal Counsel Response, for an illustrative response letter from legal counsel to the auditor.) - 9.3 To satisfy management's responsibilities under SFFAS No. 5, Accounting for Liabilities of the Federal Government, as amended, related to contingent liabilities arising from litigation, and to facilitate the audit thereof, the CFO must prepare a schedule to document how the information contained in the legal counsel's response was considered in preparing the financial statements.
+(See the GAO/CIGIE FAM Section 1002D, Example Management Schedule, and the management schedule referenced in the TFM 2-4700, Section 4745.10, for the format to be used for the management schedule.)

-18 See GAO/CIGIE FAM Section 1002.21-23, Legal Counsels from Whom Information Should be Requested.
+18 See GAO/CIGIE FAM Section 1002.13-1002.18-, Inquiries of Legal Counsel.

 19 Management and the auditor should agree on a materiality level to use in the letter of inquiry.
-For guidelines on setting the materiality level for the legal letter, see the GAO/CIGIE FAM Section 1002, Inquiries of Legal Counsel.
+For guidelines on setting the materiality level for the legal inquiry, see the GAO/CIGIE FAM Section 1002.19-1002.22, Agree on Materiality Level for Legal Inquiries.